Information about what is involved in converting from a MA to a PhD and PhD to MA.

-The application for conversion must be supported by the supervisor and the head of school (or, if the head is the supervisor, the deputy head), and forwarded to the Associate Dean of Research and Graduate Studies for approval.
-In supporting an application for conversion to PhD candidature, the supervisor and head of school must assure themselves that the candidate has undoubted research ability and is likely to complete the PhD degree.
+The application for conversion must be supported by the supervisor and the Head of School and forwarded to the Deputy Associate Dean of Research and Graduate Studies for approval.
+In supporting an application for conversion to PhD candidature, the supervisor and Head of School must assure themselves that the candidate has undoubted research ability and is likely to complete the PhD degree.

-When assessing your application for conversion, schools are asked to assess whether the proposed student has the ability and skills necessary to do research at doctoral level, and whether the topic is demonstrably of doctoral dimensions.
-The questions schools are asked to consider are set out on the conversion application forms available above.
+When assessing your application for conversion, Schools are asked to assess whether the proposed graduate researchers has the ability and skills necessary to do research at doctoral level, and whether the topic is demonstrably of doctoral dimensions.
+The questions Schools are asked to consider are set out on the conversion application forms available above.

 Applicants should have achieved an overall H1 (80-100%) or H2A (75-79%) grade in the relevant honours or masters degree.

 If a fieldwork component is envisaged, applicants must include a fieldwork plan (basic methodology and timetable) and a tentative fieldwork budget as part of the Conversion work plan to be eligible to apply for the Faculty's fieldwork funding scheme after conversion to the PhD.
 This fieldwork documentation must be submitted to your School Graduate Research Administrator along with a copy of the Confirmation Review Form.